Jan21493/Linkplay/README.md

 When the device reboots, any changes in ramfs are lost, however there is a way to install a script or command so that it survives a reboot.
 [Install Persistant Hook](/persistant-hook.md)

 ## Download and Prepare Firmware on your own web server
-If you have some more Linkplay devices, the following information an 'list of curl commands' may help you to download and prepare the firmware on your own web server.
+If you have some Linkplay devices I have compiled a list / script with useful commands (mainly curl) to download XML files, images and more for two different versions.
+It contains a lot of devices with Linkplay A31 module, but may also be a starting point for other Linkplay modules.
+The script may help you to download and prepare the firmware on your own web server.
 [Download and prepare Firmware](/download-firmware.md)